 The by-laws of the organization and a full history are both available.
 Meetings are held on the first Tuesday of the month (except July, August, September) at 7:30 p.m. – normally at the Beaconsfield Carriage Hourse, at the corner of Kent and West Streets in Charlottetown.
-The December 2016 meeting will not be held there due to repairs but will be located at the Farm Centre on University Ave.
 Members and non-members are welcome.

 Membership is open to anyone interested in the natural history of Prince Edward Island.
 Membership is available at any meeting or by contacting the Treasurer at P.O.
 Box 2346, Charlottetown C1A 8CI.
 Annual membership is $20 and renewals are due in January.
 Membership expiry dates are shown in the top right hand corner of the mailing label or a notice provided by those receiving electronic newsletters.
 You can also join or renew your membership easily online.

-The Natural History Society of PEI and the Nature PEI website promotes the natural history of Prince Edward Island, and educates Islanders about this history as we celebrate 50 years of citizen science on the Island.
+Nature PEI promotes the natural history of Prince Edward Island, and aims to help educate Islanders about this history as we celebrate 50 years of citizen science on the Island.